Weather Conditions and Reports

 Total Accumulated Precipitation (PDF 2 MB)

-Climate normals for total accumulated precipitation from May 1 to June 23 range from 81.3mm to 141.8 mm (Table 2) and are based on 30-year historical data.
-Total accumulated rainfall was variable across agro-Manitoba with the Central and Southwestern regions accumulating the most precipitation so far this season.
-With recent rainfall events, precipitation accumulation in most areas have exceeded 150% of normal precipitation since May 1.
+Climate normals for total accumulated precipitation from May 1 to October 20 range from 296.0 mm to 426.9 mm (Table 2) and are based on 30-year historical data.
+Precipitation accumulation in most areas have exceeded 100% of normal precipitation since May 1.
+Much of the Central and Eastern regions have accumulated more than 100% compared to the 30-year average.

 Table 2.
-Summary of measurements of total accumulated precipitation in Manitoba's Agricultural Regions.
+Summary of measurement of total accumulated precipitation in Manitoba’s Agricultural Regions.

 Region